denoland/std/http/README.md

 <-----------------------------------------Response
 ```

-Middleware is just code - so it can do anything a normal handler could do,
+Middleware is just a handler that **can** call the next handler to pass on
-except that it **can** call the next handler.
-Middleware will sometimes be used
+control.
+Middleware will sometimes be used to ensure that some condition is met
-to ensure that some condition is met before passing the request on (e.g.
+before passing the request on (e.g. authentication, validation), to pre-process
-authentication, validation), to pre-process requests in some way to make
+requests in some way to make handling it simpler and less repetitive
-handling it simpler and less repetitive (deserialization, database preloading)
+(deserialization, database preloading) or to format responses in some way (CORS,
-or to format responses in some way (CORS, compression).
+compression).

 `std/http` has a simple, yet powerful, strongly typed middleware system: